 - Difficulty in concentration or decreased work performance

 - Physical agitation or completely reduced physical activity.

 - Feelings of hopelessness, thoughts of death, and suicide

-If the above symptoms of depression are present for the past 2 years or more, with the symptom-free period not being more than 2 months at a time, then it is called persistent depressive disorder (dysthymia).
+If the 2 or above symptoms of depression are present for the past 2 years or more, with the symptom-free period not being more than 2 months at a time, then it is called persistent depressive disorder (dysthymia).